Peripheral European bond yields fall after BOJ expands stimulus

 Analysts at UniCredit said about 29 billion euros in bond and coupon repayments from Spain might cause Spanish bonds to outperform their Italian counterparts, leading to a widening of the yield spread between the two.
 The widening could be temporary, however, as Spain is due to issue bonds next week while Italy is not.

 Italian bond yields rose in October for their first month this year, while Spanish yields continued their uninterrupted run of decreases.
-(Editing by Alison Williams and Susan Thomas)
+(Editing by Alison Williams)